nrkno/core-icons/lib/readme.md

 > Icon and logo kit providing a consistent and predictable user experience across platforms and NRK services

 <!--demo
-<script src="core-icons.min.js"></script>
+<script src="core-icons-all-iife.js"></script>
 demo-->

 ## Overview

+As of version 12 core-icons is organized in separate submodules to accomodate expressive variants.

+### Icons

+Contains all icons except the below stated variant(s) and logoes

+- All icons have `nrk-` prefix
+- For some icons an additional group name preceding icon name is included for categorization (e.g. `nrk-arrow-right`)

+### Expressive

+Contains expressive variants of a subset of the baseline icons

+- Expressive icons have `nrk-expressive-` prefix

+### Logo

+Contains all logoes for Norsk rikskringkasting (NRK)

+- Logoes have `nrk-logo-` prefix

+## Browse all icons

-Search for your icons in the search field below or download a ZIP file containing all icons in the left menu.
+Search among all icons, including variants, and logos using the search field below or download the appropriate ZIP archive containing the icons you need in the left menu.

+The [installation](#installation) section has instructions for use through npm or cdn.

 <!--demo
 <style>